-- b) There will not be more than 1 flick roll (Family 9) per figure. - c) Sequences will consist of not less than 10 and not more than 14 figures.
+- b) There will not be more than 1 flick roll (Family 9) per figure. - c) Sequences will consist of no more than 14 figures. - 1.2.4.3.

-- 1.2.4.3.
 The contest organiser shall provide copies of the list of figures to all competing National Aero Clubs, and each club may submit a sequence for Programme 2 composed of these figures to the International Jury.
-Additionally, the contest organiser will determine the deadline for submitting proposed Programme 2 sequences. - a) The International Jury will select one of the submitted sequences for use as Programme 2 and will insure all figures are as drawn by the National Aero Clubs submitting them, i.e. entry/exit directions are as drawn. - b) The International Jury may alter the submitted sequence, if necessary, for safety reasons. - 1.2.4.4.
+Additionally, the contest organiser will determine the deadline for submitting proposed Programme 2 sequences. - a) The International Jury will select one of the submitted sequences for use as Programme 2 and will insure all figures are as drawn by the National Aero Clubs submitting them, ie entry/exit directions are as drawn. - b) The International Jury may alter the submitted sequence, if necessary, for safety reasons. - 1.2.4.4.
 If there are pilots competing in Programme 2 from more than 10 National Aero Clubs, 10 of their representatives will be selected to choose figures for the Unknown Compulsory Programme.
-No team shall have the automatic right to submit a figure. - If there are pilots from fewer than 10 National Aero Clubs participating in Programme 2, their representatives will still select only one figure each.
+No team shall have the automatic right to submit a figure.
+If there are pilots from fewer than 10 National Aero Clubs participating in Programme 2, their representatives will still select only one figure each.
 The remaining figures will be selected by the International Jury. - 1.2.4.5.
 Figures shall be selected taking into account the performance characteristics of each competing aircraft and the safety of all pilots. - 1.2.4.6.
-The Unknown Compulsory Programmes, after being approved by the Chief Delegates or their representatives, will be announced to competitors by the International Jury not less than 24 hours before the time at which the respective programme is to be flown. - 1.2.4.7.
+The Unknown Compulsory Programme, after being approved by the Chief Delegates or their representatives, will be announced to competitors by the International Jury not less than 24 hours before the time at which the programme is to be flown. - 1.2.4.7.
 Training for the Unknown Compulsory Programme is not permitted.
 Competitors violating this regulation will be disqualified. - 1.2.4.8.
-The list of figures for Programme 2 (Rule 1.2.4.1.) and Appendix 3 shall be re-approved at each meeting of CIVA which immediately precedes a World Championship.
-If, within 2 hours of publication, the sequence of figures for Programme 2 chosen by the International Jury (Rule 1.2.4.3.) is shown by a team's representative or solo competitor to be dangerous, then the International Jury shall redesign the sequence without changing the figures selected under Rule 1.2.4.1.
+The list of figures for Programme 2 (Rule 1.2.4.1.) and Appendix 3 shall be re-approved at each meeting of CIVA which immediately precedes a World Championship If, within 2 hours of publication, the sequence of figures for Programme 2 chosen by the International Jury (Rule 1.2.4.3.) is shown by a team's representative or solo competitor to be dangerous, then the International Jury shall redesign the sequence without changing the figures selected under Rule 1.2.4.1.

 1.2.5.
-Programmes 3 & 4 - The Second and Third Unknown Compulsory Programmes
+Programme 3 - The Second Unknown Compulsory Programme

 - 1.2.5.1.
-Programmes 3 and 4 will be composed and conducted under the same rules as Programme 2 (1.2.4.), except that the maximum K for a single figure in Programme 3 shall be 40 and in Programme 4 shall be 45.
+Programme 3 will be composed and conducted under the same rules as Programme 2 (1.2.4.)
 A separate drawing of lots of Aero Clubs eligible to submit figures will be held.
 The International Jury will select a sequence from those submitted as under the provisions of 1.2.4. for Programme 2.
-The intent of this regulation is that sequences will be different from those submitted for Programme 2 composed with the new figures submitted by Aero Clubs for Programme 3. - 1.2.5.2.
+The intent of this regulation is that sequences will be different from those submitted for Programme 2, composed with the new figures submitted by Aero Clubs for Programme 3. - 1.2.5.2.
 The organisers must allow sufficient time between unknown programmes such that no competitor shall be required to fly less than six hours after landing from his or her previous flight.